 We also determined that for items impacting revenue return, a misstatement of less than materiality for the financial statements as a whole, specific materiality, could influence the economic decisions of users.
-As a result, we determined materiality for these items of £1,200,000 (2020: £440,000), based on 5% of the revenue return before tax (2020: 5%).
-The increase is due to a significant increase in revenue during the period.
-We further applied a performance materiality level of 75% (2020: 75%) of specific materiality being £900,000 (2020: £330,000) to ensure that the risk of errors exceeding specific materiality was appropriately mitigated.
+As a result, we determined materiality for these items based on revenue return before tax to be £1,570,000 (2021: £1,200,000).
+Specific materiality was determined using 5% (2021: 5%) of revenue return before tax.
+We further applied a performance materiality level of 75% (2021: 75%) of specific materiality being £1,180,000 (2021: £900,000) to ensure that the risk of errors exceeding specific materiality was appropriately mitigated.